abelab/tiny-web-servers/README.md

 # tiny-web-servers

-This repository contains implementations of tiny web servers written in C, Go, Java, Python, JavaScript (on Node.js), and Ruby.
+This repository contains implementations of tiny web servers written in C, Elixir, Go, Java, JavaScript (on Node.js), Python, and Ruby.
 All implementations have the same functionality.

 I wrote these to use as a material of network programming exercises in one of my lectures.